YMCA Peace Week: November 12 to 19, 2022

 Nolan Petch (Woodstock)

-Brian Schoonjans, founder of Miracle Max's Minions (Lambton County)
+Brian Schoonjans of Miracle Max's Minions (Lambton County)

 Kevin Allen of Sarnia Blessings (Sarnia)